-Avoid gender-specific words as well: "fireman," "policeman," etc. Can use "firefighter," "police officer," "actor" instead of actor or actress, etc.
+Avoid gender-specific words as appropriate: "fireman," "policeman," etc. Use "firefighter," "police officer," "actor" instead of actor or actress, etc.

 Source for gender and sexuality related topics: http://nlgja.org/stylebook/terminology

 Internet - always capitalized.
 "The Net," "Information Superhighway," "World Wide Web" and other dated terms should be avoided.
-See AP Stylebook for a section dedicated to Internet-related terms.
+See AP Stylebook for the section dedicated to Internet-related terms.

 Lester F. Larsen Tractor Test and Power Museum

 This is the official name of the tractor museum on East Campus.

 majors - lowercase the names of the majors; for example: The software engineering major is focused on...